tendstofortytwo/tendstofortytwo/README.md

 # Hi!
 I'm Naman.

-I'm a fourth year undergraduate student at the University of Waterloo, studying computer science.
+I'm a programmer based in Ontario, Canada.
 Find me here messing around with all sorts of things that I find interesting.

+Until I figure out what else to put on here, maybe read my blog: https://prose.nsood.in